Last updated: 21 August 2024

 2014

-In the northern State of Bauchi, a crackdown took place immediately following the signing of the SSMPA resulting in the arrest of 38 men with searches continuing for a further 168 men, whose names were included on a list of suspects that had been compiled under conditions of torture.
+In the northern State of Bauchi, a crackdown took place immediately following the signing of the SSMPA resulting in the arrest of 38 men with searches conducted for a further 168 men, whose names were included on a list of suspects that had been compiled under conditions of torture.
 Dorothy Aken’Ova, a rights activist with the Nigeria-based International Centre for Reproductive Health and Sexual Rights, told the BBC that some of those arrested in Bauchi State had been beaten and tortured.
+It is reported that at least four of the arrested men were convicted and were publicly whipped.
+However, the fate of most of those arrested, including the examples set out below, are unclear.

 24 people were arrested in January in three southern States, Most had been detained previously and were re-arrested after the SSMPA was announced.